 Cowboy Guacamole is healthy and super versatile.
 Everybody needs a great go to recipe, this one is my favorite.

 This Cowboy Guacamole is a fun variation.
 A simple and delicious dip, that's loaded with fresh ingredients and a twist on the typical Cowboy Caviar that my family loves.
 We make this for Super Bowl Sunday every year.
 We also enjoy is during the warm summer months as a creamy appetizer alongside my Marinated Four Bean Salad.

 Tips for making Cowboy Guacamole:

-- Choose ripe avocados ones that are dark green and have just a little give.
+- Choose ripe avocados that are dark green and have just a little give.
 If you have some that are not quite ripe just put them in a brown paper bag or dark place and they will ripen in a day or two.